qbdigitalsoftware/composer-vendor-checker/INSTALL.md

 ## Configuration

-### Adding Custom Vendor URLs
+### Adding New Modules

-If you have modules from vendors not in the default list, add them:
+This works if the vendor is already suppported.

 #### Method A: Programmatically